KamiKemiKimi/CS245-assignment-01/assignment01/src/README.txt

 My choice of sorting algorithm was selection sort (O(n^2)) and I created a hybrid of that algorithm with randomized quick sort.
 The size of array that I chose was 5000 random double entries in an array as similar to Part 1 for continuity.
+I chose selection sort due to its runtime of (O(n^2)).
 To determine my threshold array length, I decided to test out different array sizes from part 1.
 I concluded that my "choice point" was around an average of 80-100 as the values started to